 I have a friend whose daughter has both ODD and RAD, and her daughter is definitely different from Kitty in that her refusal to comply with all adults is to such an extreme that they can almost use it to their advantage.
 For example, if the child doesn’t want to load the dishwasher and is doing it so slowly that she’s practically unloading it, they can prescribe her behaviors and tell her to do it slowly and poorly, and she speeds up just to “spite them.”
 I guess it could be a different cognitive level or being milder on the RAD spectrum, but we can’t “trick” Kitty like that.
 She is not oppositional to the point of losing track of what she wants from the situation.
 Or maybe she’s just not RAD enough to hate us so much that she’ll spite herself.

 Bear was on the verge of being diagnosed with a Conduct Disorder (CD) when we got him at age 13 (It was once explained to me that CD is like ODD, but CD is willful – meaning they CHOOSE to behave in an oppositional/ defiant manner).
 He ended up being diagnosed with RAD and Bipolar Disorder instead – with traits (symptoms) of Borderline Personality Disorder (BPD).

-Apparently, many kids with untreated RAD are often diagnosed with BPD when they turn 18.
+Apparently, many kids with unhealed RAD are often diagnosed with BPD when they turn 18.
 Many children with CD are diagnosed with Antisocial Personality Disorder (APD) when they turn 18.
-In general personality disorders cannot be diagnosed until age 18.
+In general, personality disorders cannot be diagnosed until age 18.
 Before that it is usually referred to as having "traits of."
 Females tend to be diagnosed with BPD, while males with the same symptoms tend to be diagnosed with APD.

 Ex.
 Talk therapy is supposed to help with Borderline Personality Disorder (although DBT is better), but bad for RAD (Attachment Therapy is recommended).
 EMDR therapy helps with the PTSD but may bring up more issues than a child can handle (at least my child).
 Meds help with some diagnoses but not the brain damage.
 Stimulants for Attention Deficit Disorder - with Hyperactivity (ADD/ ADHD) often trigger mania in Bipolar Disorder. *sigh*